AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Services/QueryService/AllElementsWithAliasReference.md

 QueryService.AllElementsWithAliasReference Method
 =================================================
-AutomationML 2.1 APIGets all the elements which are descendants of the provided CAEX object and use an alias reference.
+Gets all the elements which are descendants of the provided CAEX object and use an alias reference.
 Elements referencing the same Alias are grouped together.
 Use this method to validate the existence of referenced externals.

   **Namespace:**  [Aml.Engine.Services][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)